confluentinc/kafka-rest/docs/api.rst

                          defaults to "binary".
    :<json string auto.offset.reset: Sets the ``auto.offset.reset`` setting for the consumer :<json string auto.commit.enable: Sets the ``auto.commit.enable`` setting for the consumer :<json string fetch.min.bytes: Minimal amount of bytes to return before timeout has been reached.
 This setting allows consumer to return before timeout is reached.
-Default is `-1`
+Default is taken from rest proxy config, otherwise `-1`
    :<json string consumer.request.timeout.ms: Sets the ``consumer.request.timeout.ms`` setting for this consumer specifically.
                                               This setting controls the maximum total time to wait for messages for a request if the maximum request size has not yet been reached.
 If you want to return earlier than that if a given byte threshold is reached, configure `fetch.min.bytes`.